Meenu-Pandey/Family-finance-tracker/README.md

-Unified Family Finance Tracker

-A modern family financial management web application that helps track expenses, set budgets, and manage savings efficiently.

-Features

-Real-time expense and income tracking
-Budget planning with alerts
-Savings and investment monitoring
-Interactive graphs and charts for reports
-Multi-user family sharing access
-Dark mode and customizable settings
+Unified Family Finance Tracker is a modern web application designed to help families manage their finances efficiently.
+It allows real-time tracking of expenses and income, enabling better budget planning with alerts to avoid overspending.
+Users can monitor their savings and investments while accessing interactive graphs and charts for insightful financial reports.
+The platform supports multi-user family sharing, ensuring collaborative financial management, and offers a dark mode along with customizable settings for a personalized experience.